Clearance of the C-spine in the Unconscious Patient

 Let us discuss this statement.

-Ch.78 from Oh's Manual (Spinal injuries by Sumesh Arora and Oliver J Flower) make mention of the NEXUS criteria and the Canadian C-spine rules.
+Clinical criteria for C-spine clearance basically exist to help you decide when you need to send the patient for a CT of the neck.
+Ch.78 from Oh's Manual (Spinal injuries by Sumesh Arora and Oliver J Flower) make specific mention of the NEXUS criteria and the Canadian C-spine rules.
 Even though everybody is already well aware of them, they are reproduced below largely as a reference for the forgetful author:

 The NEXUS criteria